LDprg/MusicNow/README.md

 - Fullstack Rust from web-request to ui to audio playback and decoding
 - Fast and responsive due to dioxus
-- Crossplatform (Linux, Windows, Mac, IOs, Android)
+- Crossplatform (Linux, Windows, Android)
 - Playback without login
 - OpenSource so no spying or telemetry